mastropi/Git/git-readme.txt

 	https://www.atlassian.com/git/tutorials/undoing-changes

 	***	REPOSITION (or "rebase" in my language) A BRANCH (very common task when we want to make master point to the currently working branch, e.g. daniel) ***
-	If I just need to reposition a branch (e.g. master branch) to a another commit, use git branch -f (e.g. git branch -f master test) (see also item (4) below).
+	If I just need to reposition a branch (e.g. master branch) to a another commit, use git branch -f (e.g. git branch -f master test) (see also item (4) below) (note that this also works to reposition to a remote branch --e.g. git branch -f master origin/master).

 	UPDATE-2019/10/30: NOTE however that git-rebase is a VERY POWERFUL command in so much as it is called the Swiss Army Knife command (ref: webinar by Git Tower referenced at the top of this file delivered on 30-Oct-2019).